peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-The error type `urn:ietf:params:acme:error:openIDFederationEntity` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
+The error type `urn:ietf:params:acme:error:openIDFederationEntity` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation Entities.
 The title of this error type is "OpenID Federation Error".
 The `detail` member of the problem document MAY include the description of the particular OAuth error code that caused the error.
 The problem document for this error type SHOULD include an extension member named `error_code`.
 The